 OUR SERVICES – Sculptra

-Sculptra stimulates collagen production via poly-L-lactic acid (PLLA), a biocompatible, biodegradable polymer that restores the underlying skin structure to diminish nasolabial folds, tighten skin, and add facial volume where needed.
-Over time, as the PLLA microparticles are absorbed, collagen and elastin cells are stimulated to increase production, and volume and support are restored.
-In clinical studies, 100% of patients showed improvement for up to two years, noting an overall refreshed appearance.
+Sculptra stimulates collagen production via poly-L-lactic acid (PLLA).
+This biocompatible, biodegradable polymer restores the underlying skin structure to diminish nasolabial folds, tighten skin, and add facial volume where needed.
+Over time, as the PLLA microparticles are absorbed, the production of collagen type 1 and 3 and elastin increases.
+In clinical studies, 100% of patients showed facial improvement for up to two years, noting an overall refreshed appearance.

 Sculptra, poly-L-lactic acid (PLLA), is a liquid medication injected into the deep dermis via cannula or needle focusing on even spread, safety, and treatment comfort.
-Optimal treatment areas include facial zones that are primarily immobile, such as the areas under the cheekbones, the lower marionette zones, the temples, and the hollowing by corners of the nostrils.
+Optimal treatment areas include facial zones that are primarily immobile, such as the areas under the cheekbones, the lower marionette zones, the temples, and the nasal aperture (hollowing by corners of the nostrils).
 Moderate swelling and redness are common post-treatment, reducing within hours.
 Clients return to regular activities on the day of treatment.

 Sculptra before and after